 Absolutely.
 HCA is one of the largest healthcare organizations nationwide and owns over 184 hospitals and numerous outpatient settings.
 Vituity staffs the emergency department at RCH and is a leading provider of acute care management with over 250 practices throughout the United States.
 We would be delighted to have qualified residents continue with HCA and Vituity after graduation.

 Third, the vast majority of emergency physicians will graduate residency and work in community hospitals.
-Understanding the community hospital's background, policies, and protocols will allow for a smoother transition after graduation.
-In addition to being a community hospital, RCH has become a major university teaching hospital with extremely high patient volume, and serves as a major referral center for complicated patients from all over the Inland Empire.
+Understanding the community hospital's operations, policies, and protocols will allow for a smoother transition after graduation.

 ED Ultrasound is used extensively at Riverside Community Hospital and residents use ultrasound from the first month of residency.
 Our fellowship-trained ED ultrasound directors guide residents through the program from basic to advanced ultrasound skills.
 Those wishing to obtain an RDMS designation have ample opportunity to obtain the required number of studies.
 Ultrasound simulation and online education help develop a robust understanding of this critical ED skill.

 Residents rotate through the simulation center on a routine basis.
 We are in the final stages of completing the construction of a building dedicated to GME with over 20,000 square feet dedicated solely to GME with an auditorium, simulation lab, sleep rooms, and team rooms.

 No. While opportunities abound to partake in our region’s aeromedicine programs, residents are not required to fly.

 Yes, with the residency program director’s written permission.